smartdatalake/simsearch/README.md

 ## Overview

 SimSearch is a Java library providing functions for combined similarity search against multi-faceted entities, i.e., datasets with different types of attributes (textual/categorical, numerical, spatial, temporal, etc.).
 The queries enable multi-attribute similarity search for data exploration and may involve different similarity measures per attribute (Jaccard, Euclidean, etc.).
-This library builts specialized indexes for each specific attribute type.
+This library builds specialized indexes for each specific attribute type.
 It currently supports the following operations:

 - *Categorical (set-valued) similarity search*: return data elements with the highest similarity score to the given query set of keywords.
 - *Numerical similarity search*: return data elements with the highest similarity score to the given query (numerical) value.